akeesari/kubernetes/docs/azure/1-iac.md

 ## What is Infrastructure as Code (IaC)?

-**Infrastructure as Code (IaC)** is the practice of managing and provisioning cloud resources using code-based, rather than configuring them manually.
-IaC enables you to define, deploy, and maintain infrastructure using code — much like how developers write and manage application code.

-This approach transforms cloud infrastructure into a **version-controlled**, **repeatable**, and **automated** process—reducing manual effort, minimizing errors, and significantly increasing deployment speed.
+Infrastructure as Code, often abbreviated as **IaC**, is a modern approach to managing cloud infrastructure by writing code to define and provision resources, rather than setting them up manually through a portal or command-line interface.

+Just like application developers write code to build and maintain software, infrastructure teams use code to describe servers, networks, storage, and other cloud services.
+This code can be stored in version control systems, shared across teams, reviewed, and reused—making the entire process more predictable and efficient.

+By treating infrastructure as code, teams can automate the deployment of environments, reduce manual steps, and avoid configuration drift.
+The result is a consistent, repeatable, and scalable method of provisioning infrastructure that improves speed, reliability, and collaboration across development and operations teams.

 ## Architecture Diagram